 What makes online shopping so enticing is its convenient and habit-forming process.
 The good news is the same advantages can be applied to planning your finances.
 Auto-debit your bills and other payments online – especially for your insurance and mutual fund.
 What is left after setting aside for your needs can be allotted as free-spending money for online deals.

 Online shopping, no matter its boon and virtues, is here to stay.
+Follow these tips and see if it’s effective by assessing the contents of your next order checkout.
 As a consumer, it’s your responsibility to be conscious of your spending habits – and to make adjustments when necessary.
 Happy (responsible) shopping!